20,000: US death toll overtakes Italy’s as Midwest braces

 In the Midwest, pockets of contagion have alarmed state and city leaders and led to stricter enforcement.

 Nearly 300 inmates at the Cook County Jail have tested positive for the virus, and two have died.
-In Wisconsin, health officials expect to see an increase in coronavirus cases after thousands of people went to the polls during Wisconsin’s presidential primary Tuesday.
+In Wisconsin, health officials expect to see an increase in cases after thousands of people went to the polls Tuesday for the state’s presidential primary.

-Michigan’s governor extended her state’s stay-at-home order with new provisions: People with multiple homes may no longer travel between them.
+Michigan’s governor extended a stay-at-home order with new provisions: People with multiple homes may no longer travel between them.

-And in Kansas, the state Supreme Court heard arguments in a dispute Saturday between Democratic Gov. Laura Kelly and Republican lawmakers who overturned her executive order banning religious services and funerals with more than 10 people.
+In Kansas, the state Supreme Court heard arguments in a dispute Saturday between Democratic Gov. Laura Kelly and Republican lawmakers who overturned her executive order banning religious services and funerals with more than 10 people.
+New Mexico’s governor expaned a ban on mass gatherings to include churches and other houses of worship.

+An AP tally from media reports and state health departments indicates at least 2,500 deaths have been linked to coronavirus in nursing homes and long-term care facilities across the United States, though the federal government has not been releasing a count of its own.

+The Internal Revenue Service said the first economic support payments from a $2.2 trillion rescue package have been deposited in taxpayers’ bank accounts, but it didn’t say how many people received them or how much money has been disbursed so far.

 Elsewhere around the world, Italian authorities set up roadblocks around Milan to discourage people from going on Easter weekend trips.
 British police kept a close watch on gatherings in parks and at the seaside on one of the hottest days of the year.
 And France deployed some 160,000 police, including officers on horseback who patrolled beaches and parks.